Back to top anchor

 Applicants are encouraged to respond to these sections relative to their specific research context.
 We advise you to reference your line-of-sight to eventual impact, but focus the discussion on what is realistically achievable within your sphere of influence.
 Keep it relevant and keep it credible.

-The slideshow below was created to assist applicants and reviewers in their interpretation of the HRC’s Research Impact criterion.
-Further information is also available in these slideshow notes.
+Further information to assist applicants and reviewers in their interpretation of the HRC’s Research Impact criterion is also available here

 Plan ahead for Māori health advancement